 In October 2015, the College of Communication hosted a celebration of

-reaching Volume 100.
-Former DePaulia
+The DePaulia reaching Volume 100.
+Former

 DePaulians from as far back as the 1950s were in attendance, along with members of university community, parents and friends of the college.

-began publishing volume 100 in the fall of 2015, the paper had not quite reached its 100th anniversary.
+The DePaulia began publishing volume 100 in the fall of 2015, the paper had not quite reached its 100th anniversary.
 Thanks to research provided by the university archivist, numbering inconsistencies over the years resulted in Volume 100 proceeding the 100th anniversary, which will actually occur in the year 2023.
 Although not quite a milestone,

 The DePaulia Volume 100 celebration provided a great opportunity to come together and celebrate the paper and its former staffers, in appreciation its history and impact with students and the community over the years.
 The celebration was inspired by the University Library’s recent completion of a digital archive of issues dating back to 1929.
 Visit the

 University Library’s Heritage Collection to view past issues of

 The DePaulia and its iterations.

-Working for The DePaulia was an impactful experience for the alumni and former students in attendance, providing the ability to hone skills, serve the public, and impact the lives of those around them.
+The DePaulia was an impactful experience for the alumni and former students in attendance, providing the ability to hone skills, serve the public, and impact the lives of those around them.
 Through a special audio archive project, former

 During the event, alumni and former students who worked on The DePaulia (some going back to the 1950s) sat down together to reminisce about what it was like to work on the newspaper, things they learned that helped them in their future careers, and the friends they made on staff that they still know to this very day.